Elliott H. Levitas: Later life

 After Congress, Levitas was a partner with Kilpatrick Townsend & Stockton.
 His most notable case, Cobell v.
 Norton, involved a lawsuit of the Blackfeet tribe against the U.S. Government over the amount owed to the tribe for land that had been taken and used for various industrial purposes.
 The successful $3.4 billion verdict was at the time the largest ever class-action award against the U.S. government.

 Death

-Levitas died on December 16, 2022, at the age of 91.
-He is buried at Arlington Memorial Park near Atlanta.
+Levitas died on December 16, 2022, at age 91, ten days before his 92nd birthday.
+He was buried at Arlington Memorial Park near Atlanta.
 Each year, his alma mater, Emory University, issues an award in Levitas’s honor to the outstanding graduating senior political science major.